D&D Adventurers League: Campaigns

 Similar to the 4th Edition program, D&D Encounters continued to be run on Wednesdays.
 Participating stores had access to a "digital edition of an existing for-sale adventure product for the entirety of the storyline season".
 D&D Encounters was focused on low-level play with short sessions; once a group finished the adventure, they had the option to migrate their campaign to the corresponding hardback adventure module or to a D&D Expeditions adventure.
 The D&D Expeditions program was envisioned as the living campaign successor; initially, the program was going to be called Living Moonsea as the story was set in the Moonsea region of the Forgotten Realms.
 D&D Expeditions were designed to have longer sessions and show the regional impact of the current season's storyline.
 Additionally, there was a convention program called the D&D Adventurers League Epic; this was a "massive D&D session in which multiple tables work towards the same goals".

 In 2016, with the 4th season of organized play, Wizards of the Coast retired the D&D Encounters & D&D Expeditions programs when they opened the D&D Adventurers League up to any organizer, rather than just limiting it to participating stores.
 Adventures were now available for purchase via the Dungeon Masters Guild and groups could play online or in private non-store groups.
-Additionally, licensee Baldman Games was authorized to create connected adventures set in the Moonsea region.
+Additionally, licensee Baldman Games was authorized to create connected adventures set in the Moonsea region of the Forgotten Realms.
 A non-seasonal "exploratory campaign featuring Eberron", titled Embers of the Last War, was run from September 2018 to December 2018.
 Then in December 2019, the Oracle of War – a separate ongoing storyline set in Eberron – began.
 In January 2020, the Dreams of the Red Wizards storyline was introduced which included adventures released in 2019; this was a non-seasonal storyline set in the Forgotten Realms which focused on higher-level play opportunities (Tiers 2–4).